 Low-cost cloud computing and improved availability

-Cloud computing is the latest technology trend, given its many benefits.
-It was announced more than 10 years ago and looks like she’s here to stay.
+Cloud computing is the latest technology trend, given its multiple benefits.
+It was announced more than 10 years ago and looks like it came to stay.

 The benefits of cloud computing are: cost reduction, flexibility, availability, and security

 They are a set of technology services, offered over the Internet,that are charged only for what is consumed and that are designed to give business agility and flexibility.

 Computing: the capacity it supports of applications on the Internet.
 The user can choose the number of processing cores and memory it requires.
 While, the cloud provider takes care of having them available for when the user requires it.

 Storage– The cloud offers virtually unlimited storage capacity.
 In addition, you have the ability to replicate information to multiple geographic locations.
 This adds a fault tolerance layer that seeks to ensure the availability of information at all times.

 Networking– Each cloud provider offers a set of services that seeks to virtualize the network layer of physical infrastructure solutions.
 Thus, new tools are defined to control communication between different cloud services.
 While managing resource security and improving response times for customers around the world.

 And what are the types of cloud computing?